rbianchi96/IngSW_gr25/Deliverables/netProtocol.md

 - `currPlayer index` Send current player.
 - `updateRoundTrack DiceList ...
 [DiceList]` Update the round track.
   - `DiceList := (Dice ...
 [Dice])`

-### From client to server

-- `selectWindowPattern index` Select one of the window pattern previously received with `showWindowPatterns`.

 ## Dice commands